rtarun9/rtarun9.github.io/content/blogs/bindless_rendering.md

 ---
-title: "Bindless Rendering in DX12 and SM6.6"
+title: "Bindless Rendering in DirectX12 and SM6.6"
 draft: false
 comments: true
 date: 2022-09-30
+showtoc: true
 cover:
     image: "/images/DX12-logo.png"
+description: "Basic overview of Modern Bindless Rendering, with a focus on DX12 / HLSL."
+summary: "Basic overview of Modern Bindless Rendering, with a focus on DX12 / HLSL."
 ---